 - a.
 The Chair will assign faculty workloads annually as a part of the annual evaluation process.
 The Chair should discuss changes to the workload with the faculty member before implementation, typically when performance reviews are completed. - b.
-The workload should consider the faculty member's ability to progress in rank, where appropriate, and the best use of their skills and abilities.
-However, the needs of the department and university will take precedence. - c.
+All workload assignments must meet the mission of the institution, the needs of the Department and the College, and the fulfillment of the faculty member's role as a member of the UNT community.
+The assignment should consider the faculty member's ability to progress in rank, where appropriate, and the best use of their skills and abilities. - c.
 The Chair should reflect workload assignments on a percentage basis, adding to 100% for full-time faculty members, under the assumption of a standard workweek.
-The department recognizes the peaks and valleys that occur within the academic year and that the distribution of time and effort may vary across the year.
-However, the goal should be that the annual workload average approximates the assigned percentages.
+The Department recognizes the peaks and valleys that occur within the academic

+- year and the fact that the distribution of time and effort may vary across the year, but the goal should be that the annual workload average approximates the assigned percentages. - d.
+In the event that circumstances change unexpectedly during the year, the Chair should amend the workload assignment, if necessary, in consultation with the faculty member.